- Patient Comments: Munchausen Syndrome by Proxy - Symptoms

 - What are the complications of Munchausen syndrome by proxy?
 What is the prognosis of MSBP?

 - Is it possible to prevent Munchausen syndrome by proxy?

 - Where can one get more information on Munchausen syndrome by proxy?

 What is Munchausen syndrome by proxy?

-Munchausen syndrome by proxy (MSBP) features a caretaker covertly abusing a child by faking or causing symptoms in the child victim.
-MSBP is also called Munchausen by proxy (MBP), factitious disorder that is imposed by one individual on another, induced illness, or fabricated illness and is a mental disorder that belongs to the group of mental illnesses called somatic symptom and related disorders.
+Munchausen syndrome by proxy (MSBP) features a caretaker covertly abusing a child by faking or causing symptoms in the victim.
+MSBP is also called Munchausen by proxy (MBP), factitious disorder that is imposed by one individual on another, or factitious disorder, by proxy induced illness, or fabricated illness and is a mental disorder that belongs to the group of mental illnesses called somatic symptom and related disorders.
 It is characterized by a feigning or intentional production of physical or mental-health symptoms in another person for the sole purpose of placing the other person in the sick role.
-While the reported frequency with which it occurs seems low at one to three in 100,000, it is likely that the actual number of undiscovered MSBP cases is much higher.
+While the reported frequency with which MSBP occurs seems low at one to three in 100,000, it is likely that the actual number of undiscovered MSBP cases is much higher.
+International statistics indicate that this condition is being increasingly assessed when it is severe, and as many as 1% of children with asthma have experienced MSBP at least once.
 MSBP tends to affect males as victims as often as females.
-Affected individuals are usually 4 years old or younger and mothers are the perpetrators most of the time.
-The tendency toward maternal perpetrators may be more a result of women continuing to be the primary caregiver than any gender-based predisposition to the disorder.
+Affected individuals are usually 4 years old or younger and mothers are typically the perpetrators most of the time.
+The tendency toward maternal perpetrators may be more a result of women continuing to be the primary caregiver role than any gender-based predisposition to the disorder.
 MSBP can take two years or more from the beginning or onset of symptoms to when it is diagnosed.
 Victims of MSBP are ominously found to have a sibling who is either deceased or to have had medical problems very similar to the current victim of the disorder.